Grant Role-Based Access in SQL¶

 Grant a service account and user permission to run SQL statements¶

-In this case, you grant a service account DeveloperWrite permissions to a Kafka cluster, then you grant a user Assigner permissions to the service account.
+In this case, you grant a service account EnvironmentAdmin permissions, then you grant a user Assigner permissions to the service account.

-Grant permission for the service account to access resources on the Kafka cluster.
-In this context, the service account is acting as an identity.
+Grant EnvironmentAdmin permission for the service account to access all resources in the environment.

 Grant a user the Assigner role to access the service account.
 In this context, the service account is acting as a resource.